jvaubourg/puppetlabs-nginxpack/README.md

 Webserver hosting the reverse-proxy:

-    # Can be replaced by a classic internal domain server
+    # Could be replaced by an internal DNS server
     host {
       'blog.lan':
         ip => '10.0.0.10';